lidongyue12138/Data-Mining-Problems/README.md

 Input layers of L2 and hidden layers of L1:

 - L2: smooth inputs.
-Because some data\ features still are really big.
+Because some data/ features still are really big.
 L2 cancel to relative weight and average inputs (not to different from each other)
 - L1: for sparsity.
 Keep pruning connections between the layers.
 Sparse networks are computationally tolerant.
 - Sigmoid (softmax): renormalize and recalibrate the outputs.
 Get probabilistic outputs (Logistic Loss) and try to evaluate from distance from distribution or entropy point of view.
 Sometimes we use $tanh()$